-- (h8) Career and technical education course sequence.
-Complete a sequence of career and technical education courses, in accordance with the following:. - (a) For this section, "course" is defined as a class or learning experience or combination thereof provided by a public school district in accordance with district policy through which a student earns high school credit. - (ib) For this subsection, "sequence" is defined as: Two or more high school credits of career and technical education courses in a progression tailored to the student's goals and relevant to the postsecondary plans pathway(s) outlined in the student's high school and beyond plan.
-A student's sequence of career and technical education courses to satisfy this pathway may be comprised of courses within the same career and technical education program area or courses within more than one career and technical education program area, as determined relevant by the student's high school and beyond plan in consultation with school personnel and by the local school district's career and technical education offerings.
-A student's career and technical education course sequence may include courses leading to 8/29/2019 04:28 PM [73] NOT FOR FILING OTS-1668.1 workforce entry, state or nationally approved apprenticeships, or postsecondary education.
+- (iv) A course that is used to meet graduation pathway requirements may also be used to meet credit subject area requirements, including career and technical education course equivalencies per RCW 28A.700.070. - \(h) Career and technical education course sequence.
+Complete a sequence of career and technical education courses. - (i) For this subsection, "sequence" is defined as: Two or more high school credits of career and technical education courses in a progression tailored to the student's goals and relevant to the postsecondary pathway(s) outlined in the student's high school and beyond plan.
+A student's sequence of career and technical education courses to satisfy this pathway may be comprised of courses within the same career and technical education program area or courses within more than one career and technical education program area, as determined relevant by the student's high school and beyond plan in consultation with school personnel.
+A student's career and technical education course sequence may include courses leading to workforce entry, state or nationally approved apprenticeships, or postsecondary education.

-- (iie) Satisfying this pathway does not require a student to take any courses that are part of a career and technical education preparatory program as described in RCW 28A.700.030. - (iiid) Each sequence of career and technical education courses must include at least one course that meets the requirements in subsection (A) or (B) either: - (Ai) The minimum criteria identified for career and technical education preparatory programs in RCW 28A.700.030:, which all career and technical education preparatory courses and some career and technical education exploratory courses meet; or
+(ii) Satisfying this pathway does not require a student to take any courses that are part of a career and technical education preparatory program as described in RCW 28A.700.030.

+(iii) Each sequence of career and technical education courses must include at least one course that meets the requirements in (h)(i)(A) or (B) of this subsection:

+(A) The minimum criteria identified in RCW 28A.700.030: